 It involves the displacement or dislocation of the lens within the eye and is usually the result of eye trauma, congenital lens deformities, or glaucoma, though sometimes there is no known cause.
 Symptoms include:

-- The eye suddenly becoming white
+- The eye suddenly becomes white

 - Pain, squinting, increased tearing